About Jesus Steve Sweetman

 The gifts are to make a church and all of its individuals healthy

-9 is a set number, or 9 is just a sample of gifts, is
+9 is a set number, or 9 is just a sample of gifts is somewhat debatable.

-to note that there are also 9 corresponding fruit of the Spirit
+might want to note that there are also 9 corresponding fruit of the Spirit

 So the number 9 might well be important.